FinriskHFDREAM/FinriskHF_post1/README.md

 singularity run SB2_final.sif input_real scoring
 ```
 During the post-challenge phase, 2 more modifications were tested, which are:

 a. **SB2 refined model** where the phylum informations were removed from the features for LASSO feature selection due to it representing redundant information with species information.
-The model can be found in: ``
+The model can be found in: `TEAMS/SB2/code_v2/main_lasso.r`

-b. **SB2 age fixed**
+b. **SB2 age fixed** almost similar to SB2 refined model above, however in this model, only Age is selected as unpenalized features.
+The model can be found in: `TEAMS/SB2/code_v2/main_Agefix.r`

 ## D. Reproducing the Figures in mansucript